Oscar-Otee/fruits/README.md

 - Filter fruits by typing into the search bar.
 Only fruits with a description matching the search term should be shown in the fruits table.
--Able to add favorites and remove them from favorites.
+- Add a fruit to my favorites and see it on a separate list.
 - Sort fruits alphabetically by category or description.
 - Delete a fruit which will remove it from the table and delete it from the backend.